Timothy Woods

 6. Carnivore Diet Water Intake

-When on a zer-carb carnivore diet, you should have five pints (2.4 liters) of water every day.
-The long-term health benefits of water are more than you can imagine.
+When on a zero-carb carnivore diet, you should have five pints (2.4 liters) of water every day.
+The long-term benefits of water are more than you can imagine.

-On regular meat and plant-based diets with plenty of fruits and vegetables, those foods contain a lot of H2O.
-That means while on carnivore diet, you will be reducing your high liquid intake a lot.
+Regular meat and plant-based diets with plenty of fruits and vegetables, those foods contain a lot of H2O.
+That means while on a carnivore diet, you will be reducing your high liquid intake a lot.

 What we usually do is have one full pint of liquid (480 mL) with every meal.

 And then, in between meals, we make sure to spread out another 900 ml.
-You’ll need to further increase liquid intake if you exercise a lot.
+You’ll need to increase your liquid intake further if you exercise a lot.

 7. Bone Broth